hemisemidemipresent/btd6-modding-tutorial/README.md

 ### Caching Steam ID ...
 [API loaded no]

+It is currently unknown what causes this issue.
+Try these things:
+- try restarting steam
-Restart steam then try again.
-If that doesn't work try running BTD6 as administrator
+- try running BTD6 as administrator
+- try turning off the firewall and antivirus
+- try reinstalling btd6 and melonloader

 ### MSVCP140.dll was not found